Hawkeye Service Breaks

 The University of Iowa’s Hawkeye Service Breaks program exists to promote service learning, social justice, and community building to University of Iowa students through a service break experience.

 The University of Iowa is a member of Break Away, the nonprofit organization that promotes the development of quality alternative break programs.
 Visit their website to learn more about the national movement toward active citizenship.

 All students who wish to join a Hawkeye Service Breaks team must enroll in the corresponding 3 s.h. service-learning course (LS:1024) for the Spring semester.
 This is a 10 week course that meets in person for 1 hour 15 minutes once per week in addition to a weekly online module.

 Enrollment for Spring 2020 will begin in Fall 2019, according to students' specified course registration dates.
-This program is open to all undergraduate and graduate students.
+This program is open to all undergraduate, graduate, and professional students.

 Students will participate in the overnight service immersion experience from March 14-19, 2020 (spring break) in their designated team location as part of the course requirements.

 The final presentations for the course will occur on Monday, April 6 from 5:00 - 6:15 pm and Tuesday, April 7 from 12:30 - 1:45 pm in the Iowa Memorial Union and are open to the public.